project-chip/connectedhomeip/docs/guides/matter-repl.md

 It provides some extra options, for example:

 ```
-  --app TEXT                  Local application to use, omit to use external
+  --app TEXT         Local application to use, omit to use external apps, use
-                              apps.
+                     a path for a specific binary or use a filename to search
+                     under the current matter checkout.

+  --factoryreset     Remove app config and repl configs (/tmp/chip* and
-  --factoryreset              Remove /tmp/chip* before running the tests.
+                     /tmp/repl*) before running the tests.

-  --wait-before-test INTEGER  Time for the device to start before running the
-                              tests.
+  --app-params TEXT  The extra parameters passed to the device.
   --script PATH      Test script to use.
   --help             Show this message and exit.
 ```

 You can pass your own flags for mobile-device-test.py by appending them to the